odubno/gauss-naive-bayes/README.md

 Building a Naive Bayes classifier using Python with drawings.

-The complete code for the below tutotial could be found in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py)
+The complete code for the below tutorial could be found in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py)

 # Table of Contents